PiyushWithPant/Absenteeism-Classification-Project/README.md

 - Custom scaler
 - Standardization
 - Summary and analysis table
-- Deployment ready (without class modification) <i>This can be future work of the project to make it object-oriented for deployment.</i>
+- Deployment ready but without class modification. <i>(This can be future work of the project to make it object-oriented for deployment.)</i>

 > By Piyush Pant ( पियूष पंत)